All Episodes

 I abstained from voting for president before.

-And that is that's my unfortunate dilemma.
+And that is That's my unfortunate dilemma.

-And let me ask you a question.
+Oh, yeah, let me ask you a question.

 Why did you vote for Obama in the first time?

-Because I believe.
+Because I believed.

 I was a believer.